CodersClashS01/WhatZitTooya/README.md

 # WhatZitTooya
 A Discord bot for the CodersClash competition

+(Zu faul für README)